Primary Care 2.0 Evaluation

 Project Summary

-The goal of Primary Care 2.0 is to address the Quadruple Aims through team-based care.
-The evaluation uses mixed methods, including surveys, observation and interviews to assess the degree of implementation of the model as well as outcome measures that align with the Quadruple Aims.
-One of the goals of the evaluation is to inform future scalability and transferability of the PC 2.0 model to other settings in order to ensure that the lessons from Stanford inform future primary care practice nationally and internationally.
+The goal of Primary Care 2.0 was to address the Quadruple Aims through team-based care.
+The evaluation used mixed methods, including surveys, observation and interviews to assess the degree of implementation of the model as well as outcome measures that align with the Quadruple Aims.
+One goal of the evaluation was to inform future scalability and transferability of the PC 2.0 model to other settings in order to ensure that the lessons from Stanford inform future primary care practice nationally and internationally.

 For any questions or further information related to this evaluation, please contact Cati Brown-Johnson (catibj@stanford.edu).